 It is frustrating that when you are in the middle of cooking and realize grill temperature has dropped or the pellet grill/smoker shuts down or you get low-level pellet notifications.

-One of the reasons for this issue is pellet tunneling in hopper.
+One of the reasons for this issue is pellet tunneling in the pellet grill hopper.
 This article will outline the basics of tunneling/funneling and some good tips to prevent tunneling issues in pellet grill hoppers.

 What is Pellet Tunneling in Hopper

-When the hopper has fed all the pellets in the center of the grill, but there are still a lot left on the sides, it is called ‘tunneling’.
+When the hopper has fed all the pellets in the center of the grill, but there are still lots of pellets sticking to the side of the hopper it is called ‘tunneling’.
 As pellets feed into the augur, they don’t fill in the space above them and form a hole or tunnel in the hopper.
 This can cause no pellets to make their way into the augur and with no pellets coming in, the fire goes out.

-Tunnelling is a common problem in the pellet grill/smokers.
+Tunneling is a common problem in pellet grill/smokers.
 The hopper can cause this problem by malfunctioning or by being too full.

 New grills have solved this issue, but it could still happen.
 Sometimes hopper design can be the culprit.
 If the slopes at the bottom of the hopper are too shallow, this can interrupt the movement of pellets.

-If your pellet grill run out of pellet while cooking here is what you need to do.
+If your pellet grill run out of pellets while cooking here is what you need to do.

-Here are some ways to solve this problem:
+Here are some ways to prevent hopper bridging:

-- Always check the quality of wood pellet and use high quality 100% wood pellet.
+5) Always check the quality of wood pellets and use high-quality 100% wood pellets.

-- Keep the pellet fresh and dry.
-Damp pellets will occasionally turn into clumps and create tunneling or funneling in hopper.
+6) Keep the pellet fresh and dry.
+Damp pellets will occasionally turn into clumps and create tunneling or funneling in the hopper.